-From a page displaying alert statistics click on the particular sid for the alerts that would need to be thresholded.
-On the new screen make sure you are on the Rule stats tab then you can either click on Threshold under Action on the menu on the left hand side or choose directly by source or destination by clicking on the arrow down (next to x) next to the IP address.
+From any table displaying a list of alerts, click on the particular sid for the alerts that would need to be suppressed.
+This will display the rule page.
+There you can click on Edit rule under Action on the menu on the left hand side, then select Threshold rule in the same menu.
+From the rule page you can also reach the threshold creation page by being on the Ip and Time stats or Advanced Data tabs and clicking on the arrow down (next to the x) next to the IP address.

 On the new page you will be informed if there already is some threshold or suppression in effect for that particular signature.
 The available fields are:

-- Type type of the threshold.
-It can be: - limit limits the alerts to at most "X" times. - threshold minimum threshold for a rule before it generates an alert. - both both limiting and thresholding are applied. - Ruleset for which ruleset this configuration applies - \bullet Track by (mandatory field) to track by source or destination IP - Count number of times the alert is generated. - Seconds within that timespan
+• Type type of the threshold.
+It can be:

+limit - limits the alerts to at most "X" times.

+threshold - minimum threshold for a rule before it generates an alert.

+both - both limiting and thresholding are applied.

+- Ruleset for which ruleset this configuration applies - Track by (mandatory field) to track by source or destination IP

+- Count number of times the alert is generated. - Seconds within that timespan